The Short Version

 Q: Can an estate that qualifies for a small estate affidavit still go through probate?

 Yes.
 Sometimes families choose probate if disputes exist or to formally resolve debts.
-If you do not have the original Will or original Death Certificate, you will need to go through probate court.
+If you do not have the original will or a certified copy of the death certificate, you will need to go through probate court.

 9. Choosing the Right Trail in Arizona Probate